Untreated Lesions After Fractional Flow Reserve-Guided PCI

 This study adds to the data supporting FFR for guiding completeness of revascularization in patients undergoing PCI, but the study sample is too small to rule out the prognostic importance of residual coronary artery disease.
 It is likely that the presence of residual disease is a marker of more diffuse and advanced coronary artery disease, and might impact long-term survival with extended follow-up.
 However, there are currently no data to treat these patients any differently compared with the guideline-recommended approach for all patients undergoing PCI.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Aortic Surgery, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Angiography, Coronary Artery Disease, Coronary Stenosis, Fractional Flow Reserve, Myocardial, Myocardial Revascularization, Percutaneous Coronary Intervention